matuzalemmuller/tcc-engtelecom/k8s-deployment/README.md

 ```

 * For more information about Rook Object Store, see https://rook.io/docs/rook/master/object.html
 * A new pod will be created in namespace `rook-ceph`.
-Wait for its status to change to Running before proceeding to next step
+Wait for its status to change to Running before proceeding to the next step

 ---
 ### Run Rook Toolbox